MABSworkshop/MABSworkshop.github.io/call_for_papers.md

 Aug-Dec: Preparation of Post-Proceedings for Springer LNAI

 ## Submission Page
-Login to Easychair and then submit your here: https://easychair.org/my/conference?conf=mabs2024
+First login to Easychair and then submit your abstract here: [Easychair submission link](https://easychair.org/my/conference?conf=mabs2024)

 ## More information
-For more information or if you have queries relating to the workshop, please contact our 2024 MABS workshop Chairs and coordinators:
+For more information or if you have queries relating to the workshop, please contact our 2024 MABS workshop Chairs and Coordinators:

 **Jason Thompson** - jason.thompson@unimelb.edu.au